About this release

 Main points

-• Only 74.1% of men were invited for screening before their 66th birthday (the KPI timescale for the invitation), compared with 76.2% in the previous year, and 97.4% pre-pandemic (year ending 31 March 2020)
+• 85% of eligible men were invited for screening before their 66th birthday (the key performance indicator (KPI) timescale for the invitation), compared with 74.1% in the previous year, and 97.4% pre-pandemic (year ending 31 March 2020).

-• Similarly, only 70.7% of all men eligible for screening were tested before age 66 and 3 months (the KPI timescale for screening), compared with 72.6% to March 2022 and 82.8% pre-pandemic.
+• Similarly, 77.3% of all men eligible for screening were tested before age 66 and 3 months (the KPI timescale for coverage), compared with 70.7% to March 2023.

-Scans and vascular referrals in the year ending 31 March 2023:
+Scans and vascular referrals in the year ending 31 March 2024:

-• The total number of initial and surveillance scans completed in the year ending 31 March 2023 was 37,684 (recovering from 33,422 and 16,148 in the two previous years and higher than the 29,582 scans completed pre-pandemic by March 2020).
+• The total number of initial and surveillance scans completed in the year ending 31 March 2024 was 39,048, maintaining a year-on-year increase since the pandemic (37,684 and 33,422 in the two previous years and higher than the 29,582 scans completed pre-pandemic by 31 March 2020).

 Background

-An Abdominal Aortic Aneurysm is a swelling of the aorta, the main artery in the body, as it passes through the abdomen.
+An abdominal aortic aneurysm is a swelling of the aorta, the main artery in the body, as it passes through the abdomen.
 The condition is most common in men aged 65 and over and usually there are no symptoms.
 Large aneurysms are uncommon but can be very serious.
 As the wall of the aorta stretches, it becomes weaker, and it can rupture (burst).
 If the aneurysm ruptures, this leads to life-threatening internal bleeding and, in 8 out of 10 cases, death.

 Men aged 65 are sent an invitation to attend screening.
-Men over 65 years of age, who have not been screened previously, can self-refer into the screening programme.
+Men over 65 years of age, who have not been screened previously can self-refer into the screening programme.
 The test is a simple ultrasound scan of the abdomen.
 Most men have a normal result and are discharged from the screening programme.
 Men with detected small or medium aneurysms are invited for regular surveillance scans to monitor the size of the aneurysm.
 Men with large aneurysms are at high risk of aneurysm rupture and are referred to vascular specialist services for assessment and to discuss treatment options.

 Further information